ga-curriculum/flask-react-crud-app-project/project-requirements/README.md

 > ✅ Any items marked incomplete in this section will require you to use your one redo to re-submit them.

 - Present your project in front of the class on the scheduled presentation day.
+- The project you present is the project you were approved by your instructor to build.

 ## Evaluation